 The HealthifyMe Note

-How to Include Green Tea in Your Diet for Weight Loss: Nutritionist’s Recommendations
+How to Use Green Tea for Weight Loss

 - Drinking 2-3 cups of green tea or swapping all your sweetened hot drinks for green tea provides a total body wellness boost.
 However, the amount of green tea needed also varies from person to person.